Cryptanalysis

 Hardware requirement Classical CPUs/GPUs/ASICs; mature fabrication Fault-tolerant quantum processor; error correction overhead

-Current feasibility Fully operational at all relevant scales Largest Shor's factorisation to date: 21 (2012); cryptographic scale years away
+Current feasibility Fully operational at all relevant scales Largest genuine Shor's factorisation to date: 21 (2012); cryptographic scale still years away

 How Close Is the Threat?